-Having established cross-national and ideological variation in how frequently users express schadenfreude, we next ask what kinds of events most reliably elicit it.
-To this end, we examined the proportion of comments expressing pleasure or amusement at others’ suffering across eight topical categories, which is illustrated in Figure~\ref{fig:topic}.
-These categories span moral, political, social, personal, and natural domains of misfortune, enabling a fine-grained look at the moral and contextual conditions that shape schadenfreude online.
-For more details on the topic classification of misfortune posts, see the Methods section.
-Examples of Facebook posts classified into each topic category can be found in Appendix Table~\ref{tab:topic_examples}.
+We next ask what kinds of events most reliably elicit schadenfreude, examining the proportion of comments expressing pleasure across eight topical categories (Figure~\ref{fig:topic}).
+These span moral, political, social, personal, and natural domains, enabling a fine-grained look at the conditions shaping schadenfreude online.
+For details on topic classification, see Methods; examples appear in Appendix Table~\ref{tab:topic_examples}.

-Figure~\ref{fig:topic} visualizes the rate of schadenfreude across eight topical categories, split by both country and ideological leaning.
-The heatmap reveals that amusement at others’ misfortunes is not evenly distributed but varies sharply depending on both the moral framing of the event and the socio-political context of the audience.
-Across all countries, moral or ideological and political, religious, and institutional misfortunes consistently evoke the highest levels of schadenfreude.
-In these domains, where wrongdoing, hypocrisy, or partisan conflict are salient, the mean schadenfreude rate often exceeds 0.40 and reaches above 0.50 among right-leaning outlets in India.
-Such cases likely trigger both justice-based and intergroup forms of pleasure, as audiences interpret harm to opponents or elites as morally deserved or symbolically rewarding.
-By contrast, natural and environmental and sports and competitive misfortunes produce the lowest levels of schadenfreude across all contexts, rarely exceeding 0.20.
-These events tend to lack moral agency or group antagonism, potentially leading audiences to respond with sympathy or neutrality rather than amusement.
-Personal or everyday and celebrity and cultural misfortunes occupy an intermediate range (0.20–0.30), reflecting lighter, often humorous engagement rather than moralized gloating.
+The heatmap reveals that amusement is not evenly distributed but varies sharply by moral framing and socio-political context.
+Across all countries, moral or ideological and political, religious, and institutional misfortunes consistently evoke the highest schadenfreude, with mean rates often exceeding 0.40 and reaching above 0.50 among right-leaning Indian outlets.
+Such cases likely trigger both justice-based and intergroup pleasure, as audiences interpret harm to opponents or elites as morally deserved or symbolically rewarding.
+By contrast, natural and environmental and sports and competitive misfortunes produce the lowest levels (rarely exceeding 0.20), lacking the moral agency or group antagonism that fuels schadenfreude.
+Personal or everyday and celebrity and cultural misfortunes occupy an intermediate range (0.20--0.30), reflecting lighter engagement rather than moralized gloating.